ainekeenan/ComputerWordle/README.md

 ## Installation

-1. Download the appropriate executable from the releases section, or [use gitload to simplify it](https://gitload.net/AyrA/Wordle-C)
+1. Download the appropriate executable from the releases section, or [use gitload to simplify it]
-2. Create a directory "list" and put the two word lists from the releases in there

 ## Usage

 You're presented with a menu when you launch the application.

-Note: This is a console application.
-You can double click to run it, but it will close immediately when the game ends.
-This means if the game ends on the 6th turn you don't know if you won or lost.
+Input New to start a new game.
+Input Load, and then the game number, to load a specific game, numbers 1 through 2137.

 ## Game Id